Zuccotto of English Trifle

 Steps

-• Dilute the alchermes with water.
+• Dilute the Alchermes with water.

-Pour the first layer of cream.
+Pour in the first layer of cream.

 zuccotto of English trifle cream layer